Making Flat Ballet shoes as your first-ever footwear type will make your learning of shoemaking easier and smoother!

 So the pump last with low heels is the shoe last for flat ballet shoes.

-There are flat ballet shoe lasts with many different toe shapes and the wedge shapes, that can be flat or curved (depends on the heel height).
+There are flat ballet shoes with many different toe shapes and wedge shapes, that can be flat or curved (depending on the heel height).

 You will get a beautiful neckline that will emphasize the beauty of your shoe lasts shape.